namehash/namekit/README.md

 It's recommended you run `pnpm dev` in the root of the repository to start all apps, packages, and internal resources to support local development.

+## Testing

+Tests are automatically ran when a new Pull Request is opened.
+You can run them locally using `pnpm test`.

+If you're developing locally, you can watch changes and run tests automatically using `pnpm test:watch`.

 ## Continuous Deployment

 We use [changesets](https://github.com/changesets/changesets) to manage our releases.